 The Office of Student Conduct (OSC) is responsible for helping to provide a safe learning and living environment in partnership with various campus units.
 OSC encourages students to be engaged in their overall development by proactively providing information to the campus community, in addition to adjudicating alleged violations of the TTU Code of Student Conduct in a fair and educational manner.
-The Office of Student Conduct meets with both undergraduate and graduate students to address potential violations of the TTU Code of Student Conduct.
-To file a report with Student Conduct, visit www.studentconduct.ttu.edu where several forms are available to be completed online, or contact the office at 806-742-1714 or studentconduct@ttu.edu.
+OSC meets with undergraduate and graduate students to address potential violations of the TTU Code of Student Conduct.
+To file a report with Student Conduct, visit www.studentconduct.ttu.edu or contact the office at 806-742-1714 or studentconduct@ttu.edu.